Diet & Weight Loss

 Ready to eliminate all animal products including meat, fish, poultry, eggs, and dairy?
 While many people follow a vegan diet to protect the planet or for animal rights, it’s also a great diet for your health.
 Inflammation plays a key role in the development and progression of heart disease, and a healthy vegan diet includes many anti-inflammatory foods: polyphenol-rich fruits and vegetables, unsaturated fats from nuts and seeds, and fiber-rich whole grains.
 Research shows that following a vegan diet can dramatically reduce inflammation.
 Going vegan can also lower your cholesterol and help you shed pounds—and that’s great for your heart.

 Bottom line: If you can commit to this plan, your heart will thank you.
+Follow these tips to have a heart-healthy day.

 Best: Flexitarian Diet